WouterJanson/bunqShortcuts/README.md

 You can find the tutorial at [bunq Developers’ Corner](#ADD_URL_WHEN_LIVE) on Medium.
 The goal of the tutorial was to be able to ask Siri about your bunq account balance.
 This small API can be used as a starting point.
-But if you're adding more advance features it's better to replace the simple API Key authentication, with something like JWT tokens. 🔐
+But if you're adding more advanced features it's better to replace the simple API Key authentication, with something like JWT tokens. 🔐

 And if you're planning on using this, it's better to remove the hardcoded API key from the code.
 This is only done for easier demonstration purposes.